tytydraco/yessleep/out/The_Sea_Stars_Are_Coming_Back_And_I_Think_They_Brought_Something_Else_With_Them.md

 I felt my legs begin to shake.
 The beam of my flashlight wavered as my arm grew tired.

 I worried that the monster of a sea star would notice and respond, but he didn’t.
 He just waited there as my hand grew numb.
 I felt something warm seeping down from my hand.
 I looked down and watched as blood dripped down into the pool.
 I couldn’t hold my hand there any longer.
 I lowered the light and used that hand to push myself away from the rock.
 My bloodied hand shook, and when I looked down at it, a wave of nausea washed over me at the sight of the black goo pulsing down from my hand.
 It seemed like too much blood.
-I wondered what had

 I didn’t dwell on it.
 Instead, I aimed my flashlight back at the monster sea star at the edge of the pool.
 There he was, unconcerned.
 I thought he looked like he was made of rock, and somehow the idea of that scared me more than anything so far.